ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 ```

 It's official, we should have hedgehogs.
 In your browser, visit `http://localhost:3000/hedgie/<insert a word>`.
 You should see another little browser pop up - your bot is working away!
 Once it is done, you should see a list of 4 URLs to photos of hedgehogs with your keyword.
 Not actual photos _yet_, but soon we will see it all come together.

+## The Final Step - Connect to our Front End

+Go back to the tab in your browser that looks something like: `https://<your username>.github.io/hedgehog-fe/`.
+Type in a celebration, and see what happens.

+At this point, you should see the little browser come up, the bot do it's thing, then the images show up in your browser.
+If that didn't work out, go back to the browser tab that you originally opened by typing `open index.html` in your terminal - it looks something like: `file:///Users/<username>/personal_projects/hedgehog-fe/index.html`.
+Try the same thing.
+Does the little browser open up?
+Do new images come up a few seconds later?

+If you still don't have new images oh hedgehogs, find an instructor and we will help you hunt down the problem.
+You are so close!